Cabin

 About this property

-Remote Off-Grid Lakeside Laurier Cabin in the Almaguin Highlands Hardwood Forest
+Off-Grid Forest Cabin on Beautiful Lake in Almaguin Highlands

 Access:

 Access to the cabin starts from a trailhead on a publicly maintained roadway.
-From there guests with an AWD vehicle with adequate clearance can drive 1.5 kilometers along an unserviced forestry road to the ATV trailhead and travel either on foot or by off-road vehicle if they have one, along an ATV bush trail through rolling hardwood hills for a distance of one kilometer to the cabin, depending on seasonal trail conditions.
+From there guests using a vehicle (preferably AWD) with adequate clearance (6") can drive 1.7 kilometers along an unserviced forestry road to the parking area and ATV trailhead and travel either on foot or by off-road vehicle if they have one, along a marked ATV bush trail through rolling hardwood hills for a distance of one kilometer to the cabin, depending on seasonal trail conditions.
 We ask ATV operators to treat the trail gently for the benefit and enjoyment of future guests.
 These access trails are definitely NOT to be used for ‘mudding’ – there are lots of other places to do that.
 It is IMPOSSIBLE for street vehicles to drive up to the cabin.

 The Natural Hazards of Rustic Remote Cabin Use: